 Things to be aware of with regard European Caravans (continued)

-Are you thinking about buying a caravan or just checking the condition of your own vehicle?
+Are you considering buying a caravan or just checking the condition of your vehicle?

 This is part 2 of the blog regarding European Caravans, so you might want to read part 1 first, then come back to part 2